orish88/AUI_Personalization/profiles/README- Profile Creation.txt

     // DOM elements may have certain attributes which you'd wish to change them according to
     // the attribute and it's value. i.e if a DOM elements has "aui-destination" = "home",
-    // you might want your profile to have a change object ready to apply changes on that element.
+    // you might want your profile to have a object value ready to apply changes on that element.
-    //You can decalre this change objects under the "attributes" global key, in the following format:
+    //You can decalre this object values under the "attributes" global key, in the following format:

     "attributes":{
         "attribute-name1"{